-Media Studies AS and A Level Course Overview
+Media Studies A Level Course Overview

 The OCR Media Studies A Level provides an integrated introduction to the study of the media and the contemporary media landscape.
 The content of the two-year course is underpinned by a set of key media concepts: